-Skinny Green Bean Casserole has the most amazing taste you can expect from a green bean casserole.
-Made with fresh green beans and mushrooms and topped with fried onions and parmesan.
+This Skinny Gluten Free Green Bean Casserole from scratch has the most amazing taste you can expect from a classic green bean casserole.
+Made with fresh green beans and mushrooms.
+Topped with fried onions and parmesan.
 No canned mushroom soup or heavy cream.
 Plus, onions are fried in very little oil.

-I don’t even remember how many times we’ve made this casserole since I first tested the recipe.
+I don't even remember how many times we've made this gluten free green bean casserole since I first tested the recipe.
 Creamy yet healthy.
 Whoever eats it LOVES the recipe and wants to make it for their family.
+This casserole is a perfect match for your Thanksgiving menu.
 Seeing that this casserole is a favorite one among our readers too, we decided to update this post with new photos and with a few changes in the recipe.

 I used eggs in the original recipe, but after receiving several suggestions from you, I tried it without eggs and added mushrooms instead.
 It becomes even tastier this way!
 Also, I added onion rings as a final topping in this version.
 We love this updated version better.

-Skinny Green Bean Casserole has already become one of our favorite vegetarian dishes in summer.
-Green beans are my favorite summer vegetable and I mostly cook fresh Green Beans with Corn, which is another great vegetarian dish.
-I also love to experiment new recipes with it because I want to use fresh green beans as much as I can.
+This healthy Green Bean Casserole has already become one of our favorite vegetarian dishes.
+Green beans are my favorite summer vegetable and I mostly make Turkish Braised Green Beans , which is another great vegetarian dish.
+I also love to experiment new recipes with it like Fried Green Beans because I want to use fresh green beans as much as I can.
 You know frozen or canned green beans are not even close to the flavor of fresh one.

 I use the same pan to cook everything for this casserole.
 First, I boil the beans and drain.
 I dry the pan and cook onions and mushroom in the same pan.
 Then I transfer the cooked beans into this pan and stir well to combine everything well.

-The important thing when making this green bean casserole is to boil the green beans in the right way.
+The important thing when making this gluten free green bean casserole is to boil the green beans in the right way.
 So what does that mean?
-Toss in green beans in boiling salted water and cook them just for 3 minutes and transfer them immediately into a large bowl full of water and ice cubes to stop its cooking.
+Put green beans in boiling salted water and cook them just for 3 minutes and transfer them immediately into a large bowl full of water and ice cubes to stop its cooking.
 They will keep their lovely green color this way and your casserole will look even more appealing.